robw-nl/backup/README.md

 fall outside the parameters value.
 So RETENTION_CYCLE=14 means it will delete all folders/files older than 14 days.
 All activites are logged.

-I think this is all quite self-explanatory, reach out if you have questions.
+There's a lot of documentation in the script already so I think this is all quite self-explanatory but reach out if you have questions.

 In 2023 I started re-writing the script resulting is improved error-handling, error logging, user notifications.
 It now also justifies it's own user manual,